 He has a proven record of excellence through his service with RACWA in a range of senior positions including as former RAC President.
 Tim continues to drive organisational success as a Director of RAC Holdings Pty Ltd, which owns and operates the RACWA’s insurance, motoring, finance, aged care, retirement and tourism business.
 He is a Councillor and Honorary Life Member of RACWA.

-Currently, Tim serves as Chair for a range of organisations including Zetta Group, WA Super and WA SuperNet.
+Currently, Tim serves as Chair for Zetta Group (a WA based ICT company), Director of RACWA Holdings, and is a member of the Advisory Board of School of Medicine, Fremantle a The University of Notre Dame.
 He also serves as a Director of the Committee for Perth, a research body which aims to inform and advocate for change that improves the cultural diversity, economic prosperity, sustainability and world class amenity of Perth.

 Bruce is an experienced, commercial executive with a proven ability in dealing with the issues and risks associated with commercialising new technology and the management of investment, from embryonic stage to commercial readiness.